 As a guide, you should have as many litter trays as you have cats, and then one extra.
 So if you have two cats, there should be three litter trays.
-Empty, scrub and disinfect trays at least once a week, thoroughly rinse afterward to remove any disinfectant residue.
+Empty, scrub and disinfect trays at least once a week, thoroughly rinse afterwards to remove any disinfectant residue.

 Replace litter trays every two years.

 Replace every year or two as they can become soiled with dead skin cells, oils, dirt, dust mites, bacteria and parasites.